Editor’s Note: This blog is part of our Design Forecast blog series, looking at what’s next in 2023 and beyond.

-In a recent webinar, Gensler Cities Research Lead Sofia Song joined Dylan Jones, Community Sector leader; David Zaidain, retired former Cities + Transportation leader; and Jaymes Dunsmore, Gensler Mobility Lab leader, to discuss how residents' mobility experiences, opinions, and preferences are shaping how metropolitan areas are planned and built.
+In a recent webinar, Gensler Cities Research Lead Sofia Song joined Dylan Jones, Cities Sector leader; David Zaidain, retired former Cities & Transportation leader; and Jaymes Dunsmore, Gensler Mobility Lab leader, to discuss how residents’ mobility experiences, opinions, and preferences are shaping how metropolitan areas are planned and built.

 One of the biggest ways we as designers can make it easier for residents to choose to ride public transit is to focus on safety.
 How are you addressing issues of safety and transit?